 If you are looking for a crisp, crunchy cookie, bananas are not your girl.
 The extra moisture lent by the fruit does well in something that needs to stay moist (like brownies), but not in something that you want to stay crispy and crunchy.

 I haven’t tried bananas much in cakes or cupcakes, simply because I’m afraid they would weigh down the batter and not allow a proper rise, but it’s on my list of to-do’s.
 The upside of using bananas is that they lend a bit of sweetness to the baked good, so added sugar can be reduced a bit within the recipe.

-To use: The ratio should be 1/2-1 banana, mashed per egg, if the batter looks a little thick after adding the banana, slightly increase the liquid (non dairy milk, water, etc.).
+To use: The ratio should be 1/2 to 1 mashed banana per egg, if the batter looks a little thick after adding the banana, slightly increase the liquid (non-dairy milk, water, etc.).

 To use: Mix 1 tablespoon ground flax seed with 3 tablespoons water in a small bowl (this is equal to 1 egg).
 Let mixture sit for 5-10 minutes, or until it gels together.

 Using Baking Soda + ACV as a Vegan Egg Substitute